forrestjgq/lsp/thread/pwpt/pthread3.md

     }
 }
 ```
-And finally, the code for the main program for `alarm_nutex.c`.
-The basic structure is the same as all of the other versions of the alarm program that we've developed-a loop, reading simple commands from *stdin* and processing each in turn.
+And finally, the code for the main program for `alarm_mutex.c`.
+The basic structure is the same as all of the other versions of the alarm program that we've developed-a loop, reading simple commands from `stdin` and processing each in turn.
 This time, instead of waiting synchronously as in `alarm.c`, or creating a new asynchronous entity to process each alarm command as in `alarm_fork.c` and `alarm_thread.c`, each request is queued to a server thread, `alarm_thread`.
 As soon as main has queued the request, it is free to read the next command.

-Create the server thread that will process all alarm requests.
+[9-12] Create the server thread that will process all alarm requests.
 Although we don't use it, the thread's ID is returned in local variable thread.

-Read and process a command, much as in any of the other versions of our alarm program.
+[14-29] Read and process a command, much as in any of the other versions of our alarm program.
 As in `alarm_thread.c`, the data is stored in a heap structure allocated by ma Hoc.

-The program needs to add the alarm request to `alarm_list`, which is shared by both `alarm_thread` and main.
+[31-33] The program needs to add the alarm request to `alarm_list`, which is shared by both `alarm_thread` and `main`.
 So we start by locking the mutex that synchronizes access to the shared data, `alarm_mutex`.

-Because `alarm_thread` processes queued requests, serially, it has no way of knowing how much time has elapsed between reading the command and processing it.
+[34] Because `alarm_thread` processes queued requests, serially, it has no way of knowing how much time has elapsed between reading the command and processing it.
 Therefore, the alarm structure includes the absolute time of the alarm expiration, which we calculate by adding the alarm interval, in seconds, to the current number of seconds since the UNIX Epoch, as returned by the time function.

-The alarms are sorted in order of expiration time on the `alarm_list` queue.
+[40-50] The alarms are sorted in order of expiration time on the `alarm_list` queue.
 The insertion code searches the queue until it finds the first entry with a time greater than or equal to the new alarm's time.
 The new entry is inserted preceding the located entry.
-Because `alarm_list` is a simple linked list, the traversal maintains a current entry pointer (this) and a pointer to the previous entry's link member, or to the `alarm_list` head pointer (last).
+Because `alarm_list` is a simple linked list, the traversal maintains a current entry pointer (`this`) and a pointer to the previous entry's link member, or to the `alarm_list` head pointer (`last`).

-If no alarm with a time greater than or equal to the new alarm's time is found, then the new alarm is inserted at the end of the list.
-That is, if the alarm pointer is null on exit from the search loop (the last entry on the list always has a link pointer of null), the previous entry (or queue head) is made to point to the new entry.
+[57-60] If no alarm with a time greater than or equal to the new alarm's time is found, then the new alarm is inserted at the end of the list.
+That is, if the alarm pointer is NULL on exit from the search loop (the last entry on the list always has a link pointer of NULL), the previous entry (or queue head) is made to point to the new entry.

 ```c
 /** alarm_mutex.c part 3 main */